-Property Description Source Entry of the partial string to be searched; wildcards and ? are possible.
-(Wildcards are only allowed as prefix or suffix; e.g. xxx or xxx.)
-Target Entry of the partial string Name Swaps information in process variable names.
+Property Description Linking rule Configuration of which character sequence can be replaced and how.
+Source Enter the character string to be searched for.
+Permitted wildcards: and ?
+Wildcards are only allowed as prefix or suffix; e.g. xxx or xxx.
+Replace by Entry of the character string that is to be replaced.
+Name Swaps information in process variable names.
 Identification Exchanges information in the identification Note capitalization When swapping, be sure that any capitalization is an exact match.
 Combined names Permitted combined names.
-Is not available for ALC aliases.
+Is not available for ALC aliases and faceplate containers (on page 416).
 These are always used without a symbol prefix.
+Preview Display of the selected and replaced elements. ОК Applies settings and closes the dialog.
+Cancel Discards all changes and closes the dialog.
+Help Opens online help.

-You can find further details on automatic replacement of variables and functions in the chapter on replacing linking of variables and functions (on page 225).
+You can find further details on automatic replacement of variables and functions in the chapter on replacing linking of variables and functions (on page 240) .